An epic beach and laid back village...

 At low tide, the beach reveals rock pools and even a hidden tidal pool carved into the cliffs.
 The South West Coast Path leads straight from the sand, with walks north to Chapel Porth and St Agnes Head or south towards Portreath.
 Evenings are made for barefoot strolls, barbecues in the dunes and watching the sun sink into the Atlantic.

-Further afield, you can head north to the surf beaches of Newquay, south to St Ives’ galleries and beaches, or inland to Truro’s cathedral and Falmouth’s bustling harbour.
-With so much within easy reach, Porthtowan is the perfect base for discovering both Cornwall’s coast and countryside.
+Porthtowan is ideally placed for exploring Cornwall’s north coast and beyond.
+From here you can head north to the surf beaches of Newquay, south to St Ives’ galleries and beaches, or inland to Redruth’s mining heritage, Truro’s independent shops and cathedral, and Falmouth’s Maritime Museum and harbourside restaurants.

 Beaches